kando-menu/kando/README.md

 The prototype already features the same interaction methods as Fly-Pie (point-and-click, marking mode, and turbo mode).

-Implementing a menu like Kando is pretty hard on Linux with Wayland.
+# Platform Support

-Things like getting the mouse position before opening a window, simulating key presses, or getting the name of the currently focused application window is not easily possible.
+Implementing a menu like Kando in a cross-platform manner is not exactly easy.

-Nevertheless, I have managed to implement the prototype for several Wayland-based desktop environments.
+Things like getting the mouse position before opening a window, simulating key presses, or getting the name of the currently focused application window has to be implemented differently on each platform.

-I have tested it on the following platforms:
+For now, I have tested Kando on the following platforms:

 Tested Environment | Status | Notes
 :-- | :---: | ---